mbarakatt/ALL_PCA_1000G/README.md

 # PCA for every single pair of populations in the 1000 Genomes Populations
-In the mean time you can  or you can look at single figures in the `figures` folder of this repository.

 ## 30-second explanation of how these were made